battistg/Systematic_Stock_Clustering-BDM_Group_Project/README.md

   - The model can be extended to other indices like the NASDAQ 100.

 - **Efficiency**:
-  - Automates the categorization process, saving time for investment firms.
+  - Automates the categorization process, saving time for market operators.

 ---